vega/altair/NOTES_FOR_MAINTAINERS.md

 included in a released yet.).
 Update the vl-convert version check in `altair/utils/_importers.py` with the new minimum required version of vl-convert.

+Also, the version bound of the `vl-convert-python` package should be updated in the `[project.optional-dependencies]/all` dependency group in `pyproject.toml`.

 ## Releasing the Package

 To cut a new release of Altair, follow the steps outlined in